Vale of TearsYielded Hearts and Altered Perspectives

 How vast is the sum of them!

-The premise I am following throughout this publication is that the more willing we are to face our grief, the more we will see the Lord turning things that initially bring us much distress into blessings further along our pilgrimage – although we may only be able to appreciate this when we look back on it later.
+The premise I am following throughout this publication is that the more willing we are to face our grief, the easier it is for the Lord to turn things that have been bringing us distress into blessings – although it is often only when we are further along our pilgrimage and with hindsight that we can see fully appreciate this.

 After completing his medical training, Dennis Burkitt found himself unable to obtain a surgical post in the UK because of the result of an injury, which had left him with only one eye.
 After all, who would want to employ a one-eyed surgeon?
 Far from allowing this disappointment to crush him, he followed the Lord’s leading and went to Africa, where he became famous for describing what became known as Burkitt’s lymphoma (the most common cancer amongst children in sub-Saharan Africa), and for discovering the importance of fibre in our diet.